pratulyab/amnesia/README.md

 - Run "celery -A amnesia beat -l info -S django" to start scheduling using celery beat.
 	- "-S" is used to specify the scheduler
 	- which in this case is django
-- Visit localhost
+- Run django's local server and visit localhost
 - Signup + Login
-	- If working with existing db:
+	- If working with existing database:
 		- User:
 			- username: john
 			- password: socialcops